mishelashala/zettelkasten/sources/Alienation, Freedom, and Dignity.md

 «Judgements about subjective alienation make ineliminable references to the attitudes of S (to S's desires, beliefs, or experience).
 They say, for example, that S _feels_ a lack of unity with O.»

+### The four (4) possible scenarios

+«As pointed out by Leopold, this distinction generates four possible cases for consideration.»

+### Scenario A

+«There could be (a) subjective alienation and objective alienation»

+### Scenario B

+«(b) no subjective alienation but objective alienation»

+### Scenario C

+«(c) subjective alienation but no objective alienation»

+### Scenario D

+«(d) neither subjective nor objective alienation»

+### Marx focuses on Scenario A

+«Marx tends to focus on case (a), in which workers fail to develop their capacities for free and solidaristic cooperation and feel dissatisfied with such a condition.»

+### Hegel focuses on Scenario C

+«Hegel, in turn, tends to focus on (c), saying that agents fail to understand the reasonability of their predicament.»

+### Where Marx and Hegel agree and disagree

+«Both Marx and Hegel yearn for a society in which (d) holds, but they construe the change leading to differently»

+### The difference in methods for both Marx and Hegel

+«with Hegel seeing it mostly as a matter of change in self-understanding, and Marx as requiring also a change in material and social circumstances.»

 ## Bibliography

 ## References